Classification of relics

 • ex cilicio - hair shirt

-• Ex baculo - from the stick
+• Ex baculo - of the stick

 • Ex bireto - from the beret